Deepan-Karmakar/p5.js-tutorial/Tutorials.md

 [Working with other libraries](https://github.com/lmccart/p5.js/wiki/Integrating-other-libraries) - finding, adding, and integrating other JS libraries.

+[Enabling a local server](https://github.com/lmccart/p5.js/wiki/Local-server) - some functionality (loading external files, for example) requires the use of a local server for local development.
+This tutorial includes instructions for setting this up on Mac OSX and Windows.

 [Development](https://github.com/lmccart/p5.js/wiki/Development) - getting started and overview for those that want to contribute to development.

 [Tutorial wishlist](https://github.com/lmccart/p5.js/wiki/Example-Wishlist) - examples and tutorials we wish we had, get in touch if you'd like to contribute one!